MUSC Bulletin | College of Health Professions

 PT-753.
 Research Project.
 This offering allows students to work with faculty members on a research project, and gives students the opportunity to actively participate with faculty members in innovative research experiences that will allow them to better relate the scientific method of discovery to clinical practice.
 Each student will work with his/her faculty mentor on aspects of a project of mutual interest.
 1-4 S.H.

 PT-756.
 Neuromuscular II.
 This course is the second of two major courses that will provide students with a solid foundation in the examination of and interventions for individuals with neuromuscular disorders.
-This course will focus on the physical therapy practice patterns related to chronic progressive neurological disorders and spinal cord injuries.
-The emphasis in this course will be on examination and intervention of primary impairments and the prevention of secondary impairments.
-In addition students will focus on minimizing functional limitations and disabilities that are common in individuals within these practice patterns.
+This course will focus on primarily chronic progressive neuromuscular disorders.
+The emphasis will be on the examination and intervention of primary impairments and the prevention of secondary impairments.
+In addition students will focus on minimizing functional limitations and disabilities common to this population.
 Lectures and discussions will utilize case studies to integrate information and enhance the development of clinical problem solving skills.
 3 S.H.

 PT-757.
 PT for Older Adults.
 This course will examine foundational, clinical, and behavioral sciences pertinent to the examination, evaluation, and planning of treatment interventions for older adults.
 3 S.H.